11 Best Cat Brushes – 2023 Reviews & Top Picks

-Related Read: 5 Best Cat Grooming Gloves in 2021 – Reviews & Top Picks
+Related Read: 5 Best Cat Grooming Gloves – Reviews & Top Picks

 What to Consider When Choosing the Best Cat Brush:

 Your Cat’s Coat Length: Longhair cats have very different grooming needs than shorthair cats.
 Shorthair cats often need brushing to maintain the oils on the skin and coat and to remove loose hairs and dirt or dust they may have gotten on them.
 Longhair cats, on the other hand, require brushing for more than shedding and cleanliness.
 They need brushing to prevent tangles and mats, which can be painful and even lead to skin infections.